Skip to main content

 Get your credentials

-Interactive apps — Claude and ChatGPT — sign in with OAuth; you approve a consent screen in the Samsa app and never paste a key.
+Interactive apps — Claude, ChatGPT, and Microsoft Copilot (through Copilot Studio) — sign in with OAuth; you approve a consent screen in the Samsa app and never paste a key.
 Headless clients — Claude Code, Cursor, n8n, SDKs — use an API key created in Settings → API Keys.

 2